 According to the Federal Trade Commission (FTC), there are three main types of reverse mortgages:

-- Single Purpose: Loans are made by state/local governments or non-profits, but availability can be limited.
+- Single Purpose: State/local governments or non-profits provide these loans, but there can be limits on availability.
 Funds can only be used for one, predetermined purpose, such as home repair.
 This can be a good route for you if your income is low as the cost to borrow is less than other reverse mortgage options.

 - Proprietary: Loans are made by private firms.
 Funds can be used for any purpose.
 This option is designed for those with high-value homes and is often referred to as a jumbo reverse mortgage.

 - Home Equity Conversion Mortgage (HECM): Loans are made by the Department of Housing and Urban Development (HUD).
 To qualify, the value of your home cannot exceed $726,525.
-Funds can be used for any purpose.
+You can use funds for any purpose.
 HECM’s offer more flexible payment options than proprietary loans that typically only issue lump sums.
 This is by far the most common reverse mortgage type.

 Getting a Reverse Mortgage